Eyon42/Eyon42.github.io/_posts/2022-03-31-My First Blockchain Hackathon.md

 ---
+title: My first Blockchain hackathon
 layout: blogpost
 author: "Francesco Gentile"
 ---

 Last week I participated on Eth global's LFGrow hackathon.
 I had been keeping an eye on Web3 hackathons for a couple months.
-I had even signed up for a 2-weeks Git coin hackathon in early February, but I never sat down to write a single line of code.
-I think I wasn't yet comfortable enough with the technology and had also been having a hard time getting started with work in general after moving alone during the vacations.
+I had even signed up for a 2-weeks Git coin hackathon in early February, but I never sat down to write code.
+I think I wasn't yet comfortable enough with the technology and had also been having a hard time getting started with work in general after moving during the vacations.
 So in march I set myself a goal of earning for the month (That's a good thing about being a freelancer, you're limited only by how much you can work and how well you sell that work).

-During this month I finished a [loooong solidity course](https://www.youtube.com/watch?v=M576WGiDBdQ) I had been taking since January, dove a little deeper into frotende technologies with React.js and tried to get more confortable with development tools.
+During this month I finished a [loooong solidity course](https://www.youtube.com/watch?v=M576WGiDBdQ) I had been taking since January, dove a little deeper into frotend technologies with React.js and tried to get more confortable with development tools.
 I learned how to setup a simple react app with webpack and babel (without create-react-app) and made a few simple token projects with Brownie, the most advance being a custom ERC-721 (NFT) with a frontend which I still have to finish but it taught me how to integrate Brownie (Python) with a React.js project and gave me my fist experience with ethers.js.

 This hackathon was a bit different in that it required staking some ETH to participate.
 So this time, if I didn't submit any project, I would lose money.
 Perhaps a little commitment device was all I needed.